jeffreyfei/classnotes-f2018/finals-summary-notes.md

 ### Module 6

-**Stromatolite** - communities of microorganisms that baffle, trap, and precipitate particles into microbial mats in shallow water environments
+**Stromatolite** - communities of microorganisms that baffle, trap, and precipitate particles into microbial mats in shallow water environment

-**Firn** - Granular re-crystallized snow

-**Alpine glacier** - a mass of glacial ice in elevated terrian or mountains that descends down valleuys

-**Moraine** - a landform or pile of sediment commonly composed of till deposited by a glacier

 **Aquitard** - a impermeable body of rock or sediment that hinders or prevents groundwater movement and cannot be extracted for use by humans